Impersonating and Reverting

 If trusted code has already attached a WindowsPrincipal object to the thread, you can call the instance method Impersonate, which does not take an account token.
 Note that this is only useful when the WindowsPrincipal object on the thread represents a user other than the one under which the process is currently executing.
 For example, you might encounter this situation using ASP.NET with Windows authentication turned on and impersonation turned off.
 In this case, the process is running under an account configured in Internet Information Services (IIS) while the current principal represents the Windows user that is accessing the page.

-Note that neither Impersonate nor Undo changes the object associated with the current call context.
-Rather, impersonation and reverting change the token associated with the current operating system process..frlrfSystemSecurityPrincipalIPrincipalClassTopic
+Note that neither Impersonate nor Undo changes the Principal object (IPrincipal) associated with the current call context.
+Rather, impersonation and reverting change the token associated with the current operating system process..